Fiscal space for child-sensitive social protection in the MENA region

 Social protection policies can help address the multifaceted nature of child poverty and improve children’s well-being, especially in the areas of education, health and nutrition.
 Providing adequate social protection to children is particularly relevant in the countries in the Middle East and North Africa (MENA), as multidimensional child poverty remains a major concern in the region.
 Today, the scope and adequacy of the region’s social protection systems remain limited.
 MENA countries have traditionally relied on universal subsidies and contributory insurance schemes and despite recent reforms in the non-contributory sector, the schemes in place are far from reaching all children in need.

 Yet social protection requires funding.
 Therefore, the need to expand child-sensitive social protection leads to the question of how countries can finance such an expansion.
-This webinar will discuss the possibilities that MENA countries might have to free up resources to scale up social protection expenditures.
-Carolina Bloch (IPC-IG) will start by presenting the main findings of the joint UNICEF-IPC-IG study “Fiscal space for child-sensitive social protection in the MENA region”, which identifies the scope for additional and more effective spending in such policies.
-Mr. Khalid Abu-Ismail and Mr. Niranjan Sarangi (UN-ESCWA) will then present their research on fiscal policy for development in the MENA region.
-Finally, Mr. Abdel-Rahmen El Lahga (Université de Tunis) will discuss the options to finance a child grant in Tunisia.
+This webinar discussed the possibilities that MENA countries might have to free up resources to scale up social protection expenditures.
+Carolina Bloch (IPC-IG) started by presenting the main findings of the joint UNICEF-IPC-IG study “Fiscal space for child-sensitive social protection in the MENA region”, which identifies the scope for additional and more effective spending in such policies.
+Mr. Khalid Abu-Ismail and Mr. Niranjan Sarangi (UN-ESCWA) then presented their research on fiscal policy for development in the MENA region.
+Finally, Mr. Abdel-Rahmen El Lahga (Université de Tunis) discussed the options to finance a child grant in Tunisia.

 Carolina Bloch, IPC-IG

 Khalid Abu-Ismail and Niranjan Sarangi, UN-ESCWA

 Abdel-Rahmen El Lahga, Université de Tunis